top of page

 Dietician Services

 Malnutrition can occur in all different types of bodies, requiring comprehensive assessments for all eating disorder presentations, regardless of diagnosis and body size.
 In collaboration with you and your therapist, our registered dietician will help you create achievable goals to ensure your child is adequately nourished throughout recovery.
 This can be challenging, as nutritional needs can fluctuate in youth, especially during periods of growth.
-Our dietician will help to ensure that your child’s nutritional needs are being met, while giving you the tools to challenge food myths and misinformation.
-Our primary goal is to empower caregivers to help their loved one to develop a positive relationship with food and their body, and to ensure that they are physically and mentally well enough to do the things they want to in life.
+Our dietician will help to ensure that your child’s nutritional needs are being met while giving you the tools to challenge food myths and misinformation.
+Our primary goal is to empower caregivers to help their loved one develop a positive relationship with food and their body and to ensure that they are physically and mentally well enough to do the things they want to in life.

 As a member of the multidisciplinary team, the role of the dietician is;